bbauska/Anti-Project2025/anti.md

 gender awareness, gender-sensitive, abortion, reproductive health, reproductive rights, and any other term used to deprive Americans of their First Amendment rights out of every federal rule, agency regulation, contract, grant, regulation, and piece of legislation that exists.”
-[Foreword, Project 2025, accessed 6/24/24]
+[Foreword, Project 2025, accessed 6/24/24]</p>

-Project 2025: “The noxious tenets of ‘critical race theory’ and ‘gender ideology’ should be excised from curricula in every public school in the country.”
+<p>Project 2025: “The noxious tenets of ‘critical race theory’ and ‘gender ideology’ should be excised
+from curricula in every public school in the country.”
 “The noxious tenets of ‘critical race theory’ and ‘gender ideology’ should be excised from curricula in every public school in the country.
 These theories poison our children, who are being taught on the one hand to affirm that the color of their skin fundamentally determines their identity and even their moral status while on the other they are taught to deny the very creatureliness that inheres in being human and consists in accepting the givenness of our nature as men or women.”
-[Foreword, Project 2025, accessed 6/24/24]
+[Foreword, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommends issuing an EO banning and for Congress to pass a law banning the federal government from using taxpayer money to fund CRT trainings.
+<p>Project 2025 recommends issuing an EO banning and for Congress to pass a law banning the
+federal government from using taxpayer money to fund CRT trainings.
 “Issue an executive order banning, and Congress should pass a law prohibiting the federal government from using taxpayer dollars to fund, all critical race theory training (CRT).”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommends the enforcement of Title VII by DOJ and EEOC to prohibit racial classifications and quotas, including DEI trainings promoting CRT.
+<p>Project 2025 recommends the enforcement of Title VII by DOJ and EEOC to prohibit racial
+classifications and quotas, including DEI trainings promoting CRT.
 “Direct DOJ and EEOC to enforce Title VII.
 The President should direct the Department of Justice and Equal Employment Opportunity Commission to enforce Title VII to prohibit racial classifications and quotas, including human- resources classifications and DEI trainings that promote critical race theory.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Anti-LGBTQIA+</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Project 2025: “Allowing parents or physicians to ‘reassign’ the sex of a minor is child abuse and must end.”
+<p>Project 2025: “Allowing parents or physicians to ‘reassign’ the sex of a minor is child abuse and
+must end.”
 “Allowing parents or physicians to ‘reassign’ the sex of a minor is child abuse and must end.
 For public institutions to use taxpayer dollars to declare the superiority or inferiority of certain races, sexes, and religions is a violation of the Constitution and civil rights law and cannot be tolerated by any government anywhere in the country.”
-[Foreword, Project 2025, accessed 6/24/24]
+[Foreword, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Banning Pornography</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Project 2025: “Pornography should be outlawed.
-The people who produce and distribute it should be imprisoned.”
+<p>Project 2025: “Pornography should be outlawed.
+The people who produce and distribute it should
+be imprisoned.”
 “Pornography, manifested today in the omnipresent propagation of transgender ideology and sexualization of children, for instance, is not a political Gordian knot inextricably binding up disparate claims about free speech, property rights, sexual liberation, and child welfare.
 It has no claim to